Willie169/termux-sh/README.md

 ## Additional Scripts and Instructions

-These scripts are not called by main setup script in this repo.
+These scripts are not called by Main Setup Workflow.
 Run it separately if you need it.

 - **[qemu-download.sh](qemu-download.sh)**: Fetches the QEMU Debian Bookworm AMD64 image.